 Students can expect an accelerated course in grammar, vocabulary, composition, and literature.
 Students must be motivated to read independently, interpret challenging literature, and take an active role in class discussion.
 The coverage of material is rigorous, and the work in writing is intensive.
 Literature will include all genres.
-In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Catcher in the Rye, Lord of the Flies, Night, The Great Gatsby, Antigone, The Inferno, Pride and Prejudice, and Dr. Jekyll and Mr. Hyde.
+In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Catcher in the Rye, Lord of the Flies, Night, The Great Gatsby, Antigone, The Inferno, Pride and Prejudice, The Absolutely True Diary of a Part-Time Indian, The Kite Runner, and Dr. Jekyll and Mr. Hyde.
 Students will write multi-page essays as well as shorter responses to the literature.
 Students will study vocabulary and grammar to improve reading comprehension and writing skills.
 Students will make formal and informal oral presentations.
 Students will continue to develop their research skills throughout the year.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.